How to achieve the best transition period for you and your cows

 - Uterine health challenges – Often following a retained placenta, bacterial challenges can occur in the uterus.

 - Negative energy balance – When a cow faces a negative energy balance, she begins to start burning fat to produce glucose.
+The liver can get overwhelmed if a cow is experiencing metabolic challenges, which may have permanent impact on the cow’s health.
 A negative energy balance can cause a drop in milk production, changes in weight, and a lack of energy.
 Without this necessary energy, cows cannot get over their (health) challenges on their own.
 A cow stops eating and ruminating prior to, during and for a period post calving, while she consumes a lot of extra energy.
-As a result, most if not all cows will go into negative energy balance and need support!
+As a result, most if not all cows will go into negative energy (and mineral) balance and need support!

 Protocol around calving